mosra/m.css/doc/doxygen.rst

     little added value)
--   Alphabetical list of symbols and alphabetical list of all members of a class is not created (the API *should be* organized in a way that makes this unnecessary)
+-   Alphabetical list of symbols and alphabetical list of all members of a class is not created (the API *should be* organized in a way that makes this unnecessary, there's also search for this)
 -   Verbatim listing of parsed headers, "Includes" and "Included By" lists are not present (use your IDE or GitHub instead)
--   Undocumented or private members and contents of anonymous namespaces are ignored (if things are undocumented or intentionally hidden, why put them in the documentation)
 -   Brief description for enum values is ignored (only the detailed description is used, as the brief description was never used anywhere else than next to the detailed description)
--   Initializers of defines and variables are unconditionally ignored (look in the sources, if you *really* need that)
+-   Initializers of defines and variables are unconditionally ignored (one can always look in the sources, if really needed)
 -   No section with list of examples or linking from function/class documentation to related example code (he example code should be accompanied with corresponding tutorial page instead)